Win12Home/Sinote/documentation/pluginEdit/header.md

     "keywords": [/* Keywords of Python, like raise, async etc */], "symbols": [/* Symbols, like , . ^ & */],
     "remKeywords": ["#"],
-    "remKeywordsLikeString": ["\"\"\""],
+    "remKeywordsMultipleLine": ["\"\"\"","\"\"\""],
-    "enableSelfColorOfRemKeywordsLikeString": false, //"""<text>""" also can use for str "textKeywords": ["'","\""]
+    "enableSelfColorOfRemKeywordsMultipleLine": false, //"""<text>""" also can use for str, this is one of different of Python
+    "textKeywords": ["'","\""]

   }